History Hub

 Many of our podcasts are posted directly to the site but for convenient access to our entire archive, users can subscribe (completely free of charge) to our various podcast series on Apple, Spotify, Soundcloud and via RSS feed.
 Our content is all entirely free for listeners and we regularly get more than 8,000 downloads per month.

 At History Hub we enjoy collaborating with historians all across the world, local historical associations and academic conferences, on producing all manner of podcast material.
 Since 2011 we have been privileged to collaborate with the Tudor and Stuart Ireland conference in producing podcasts of their proceedings.
 Renowned historian Professor Michael Laffan honoured us by recording his final semester of lectures at UCD in 2010.
-His series The Irish Revolution became the most popular podcast in Ireland shortly after launch.
+His series The Irish Revolution became the most popular podcast in Ireland shortly after launch and has more than 1 million downloads to date.

 The Irish Revolution